eukuz/PSS2/README.md

 #### How does it work?

+The main idea is to simulate a system in which some users try to access some rooms

 The app consists of the main, generateUsers, voiceOverAccess functions, one enum (access) and two trees of classes that are:
 1.(LectureRoom, DirectorCabinet, ConferenceRoom, ClassRoom, Cabinet) share same parent class Room 2.(Student, Professor, LabEmployee, Director, Admin) share same parent class User